NERUZ-XOD/python2048-cli/README.md

 - **H**: Display help
 - **Q**: Quit game

-### Customizing Controls
+## Cross-Platform Compatibility

+This game is designed to work on Windows, macOS, and Linux:

+- **Windows**: Uses the keyboard module for real-time input, with msvcrt as a fallback
+- **macOS/Linux**: Uses the keyboard module with termios/tty as a fallback
+- **All Platforms**: Falls back to standard input (requiring Enter key after each move) if other methods aren't available

+The game automatically detects the best input method for your system.

+## Customization

-You can customize the game controls and settings by editing the `config.py` file:
+You can customize the game by editing the `config.py` file:

 ```python
 # Controls